intel/linux-sgx/sdk/emm/README.md

 ---------------------------------------
 1. EMM holds a global recursive mutex for the whole duration of each API invocation.
 	- No support for concurrent operations (modify type/permissions, commit and commit_data) on different regions.
-2. EMM internally uses default heap and stack during its internal operations
+2. EMM internally uses the default heap and stack during its internal operations
 	- The initial heap and stack should be sufficient to bootstrap EMM initializations
 	- Book-keeping for heap should be created when RTS is initialized.
 		- RTS calls mm_init_ema to create region for the static heap (EADDed), and mm_alloc to reserve COMMIT_ON_DEMAND for dynamic heap.